vladen/aeroflow/readme.md

 // done
 ```

-Also multiple arguments of various types are allowed
+Also multiple arguments of various types are accepted

 ```js
 aeroflow(1, [2, 3], new Set([4, 5]), Promise.resolve(7), new Promise(resolve => setTimeout(() => resolve(8), 500))).dump().run();
 // next 1